filafb/copy-content-digest/docs/copy-content-flow.md

 - When openning the modal to copy content, the slug that appers is the one for page `x`;
 - If copy content to page that doesn't have that page, it will have the slug of the page `x`;
 - If copy page to page that already have that route, it remains the current slug.
+- Should the user be able to give the slug to the page in the target bindings?

 <details>